Skip to main content

 The prevailing hypothesis is that high IGF-1 signaling, via pathways like mTOR, promotes cellular growth and proliferation at the expense of cellular maintenance and stress resistance pathways like autophagy.
 The academic perspective, therefore, is one of careful optimization.

-The goal of is not to create supraphysiological levels of IGF-1, but to correct a deficiency and restore levels to a range that supports optimal function without excessively promoting pro-growth pathways that might inhibit longevity.
+The goal of peptide therapy is not to create supraphysiological levels of IGF-1, but to correct a deficiency and restore levels to a range that supports optimal function without excessively promoting pro-growth pathways that might inhibit longevity.
 This highlights the necessity of monitoring IGF-1 not just as a measure of therapeutic efficacy, but as a key regulator of fundamental aging pathways.

 Interconnected Systems and Their Key Biomarkers